History of Icelandic: Ancient Scandinavian or Norse (1050–1350)

 An important vocalic development, also from a morphological standpoint, was the disappearance of word-final -r with the addition of epenthetic /ʏ/, written as u: Old Icelandic akr, gestr, merkr, þú gefr became Modern Icelandic akur, gestur, merkur, þú gefur.

 In the old language the verbs forming past tense with the dental suffix (corresponding to -d in English) were apart in the first and third person, ending with -a in the first person but -i in the third person.
 The first person took the form of the third person and are now identical.
 This is the only alteration in person inflection from the old language, here in stark contrast to the other Scandinavian languages where they vanished completely and halved in Faroese.

+"Classical Old Icelandic"

+In the field of textual scholarship, Classical Old Icelandic refers to a normalized version of written Icelandic based on the language present in the Old Icelandic Homily Book (c.
+1200).
+This standard of normalization was developed by Ludvig Wimmer in 1877, and is widely used by publishers of editions of medieval texts today, such as Íslenzk fornrit, though other standards also exist.
+The purpose of the standard is to make the text more legible to the modern reader by removing variation and inconsistencies in original manuscripts, since the medieval language had no standard orthography.
+Classical Old Icelandic can also be used as a standardized form of the language for new learners.